caktus/django-file-picker/docs/picker_config.rst

 columns are used to define the fields you want to be included on the listing page and their ordering.
 The extra_headers list is used to define the headers for the columns and needs to be in the same order as columns.
-The ordering attribute is used define the order of items on the listing page in the same form as query_set.ordering('-date').
+The ordering attribute is used define the order of items on the listing page in the same form as query_set.order_by('-date').

 Methods
 -------